 Lead Agency: Public Works Supporting Agencies: Sewer and Drainage Department, NJOEM Hazard(s) of Concern: Flood, Severe Weather Description of the Problem: The current elevation for the Assiscunk Creek Levee is below the 500-year flood level.
 Description of the Solution: The Assiscunk Creek Levee will be lifted to the 500-year flood level elevation with necessary upgrades to components to support the increased protection level.
 Estimated Cost: High Potential Funding Sources: FEMA BRIC, HMGP, Municipal Budge et Implementation Timeline: 4 years Goals Met: 2 Benefits: This action will improve the protection of the Assiscunk Creek Levee and the populations which leave area the levee.
 Impact on Socially Vulnerable Populations: The action will improve the safety and security of those within inundation areas where significant risk to socially vulnerable populations exists.
 Impact on Future Development: The strengthening and increase in protection levels may influence how the City chooses to develop the areas surrounding the levee.
 Impact on Critical Facilities/Lifelines: Levees are considered a critical facility.
 This action will strengthen and further protect the levee.
-Impact on Capabilities: N/A Climate Change Considerations: intense and occur more often, includ ms have the potential to be more ling increased periods of intense rain ate change, the area of the 500-year Mitigation Category Structure and Infrastructure Project CRS Category Structural Flood Control Projects Priority Medium Action Evaluation No Action Problem continues Alternatives: Rebuild Levee Cost prohibitive Remove levee and institute green infrastructure May not be entirely effective in reducing flood risk
+Impact on Capabilities: N/A Climate Change Considerations: A warmer atmosphere means storms have the potential to be more intense and occur more often, including increased periods of intense rain events.
+As sea level rises due to climate change, the area of the 500-year flood hazard may expand.
+Mitigation Category Structure and Infrastructure Project CRS Category Structural Flood Control Projects Priority Medium Action Evaluation No Action Problem continues Alternatives: Rebuild Levee Cost prohibitive Remove levee and institute green infrastructure May not be entirely effective in reducing flood risk